Under Armour: 21st century

+Effective September 11, 2023, Under Armour appointment of John Varvatos to the position of chief design officer.

+Effective April 1, 2024, Kevin Plank returned to company as CEO, replacing Stephanie Linnartz who served in this position a little more than a year.

 Finances

 Under Armour's global headquarters are located in Baltimore, Maryland, with additional offices located in Amsterdam (European headquarters), Austin, Guangzhou, Hong Kong, Houston, Jakarta, London, Mexico City, Munich, New York City, Panama City (international headquarters), Paris, Pittsburgh, Portland, San Francisco, São Paulo, Santiago, Seoul, Shanghai (Greater Chinese headquarters), and Toronto.

 For the fiscal year 2018, Under Armour reported losses of US$46 million, with annual revenue of US$4.977 billion, an increase of 9.9% over the previous fiscal cycle.
 Under Armour's market capitalization was valued at over US$10.7 billion in November 2018.

 Sales

 In 2014, sales of apparel, footwear and accessories represented 74.3%, 14% and 9.9% of net revenues, respectively.
 Revenue has grown steadily by 30% from 2010 to 2014.
 As of January 28, 2016, the fourth quarter net revenues for 2015 increased 31% to $1.17 Billion while the full year net revenues increased 28% to $3.96 Billion.
 Based on these numbers, Under Armour has updated its 2016 net revenues outlook to approximately $4.95 Billion (+25%).